dekuNukem/PicoRC/bbc_micro.md

 ![Alt text](photos/bbc_micro/hole.jpeg)

+Offer up the switch assembly.

-Install the power switch on main PCB.
-Make sure the switch sits flat and at right angle.
+Make sure the switch sits flat.
+Adjust the two PCB so they are at **right angle**.

 Once happy, solder the switch in place.